soulofmischief/bind-props/README.md

 This module binds each function property of an object to a new context.
 This is useful for defining class methods in separate files in order to reduce module size and increase code clarity.

+## Motivation

+Modularity is awesome.
+Javascript classes aren't very modular.
+Classes methods must be defined inside the scope of the definition if they wish to inherit the class context! `bind-props` helps to bring sanity back to your classes by allowing you to define large methods in separate files, namespacing them how you choose.

+Private methods are achievable simply by using `Function.prototype.call` on a non-exported method with `this` while inside of any exported instance method.

 ## Example

 ###### index.js